Mortrax/scheme-workshop/README.md

 # scheme-workshop
 Source code for scheme examples that will be covered during the Fall 2017 Scheme Workshop

+# Setup
-- Please install GNU Guile.
+- Please install Dr. Racket.
-  - `msys2` has a way of already doing this:

-    pacman -S guile

-  - `brew` with Mac OS X:

-    brew install guile
+ - Go to racket-lang.org

-  - `apt-get` in Ubuntu/Debian:
+ - Click on Download in top-right corner

-    sudo apt-get install guile-2.0

-- Then, run all of the following files by doing this:

-    guile NAME.scm

-- To run Guile in interactive mode, run:

-    guile
+ - Select 'Racket' as the distribution
+ - Select the platform corresponding to your computer's operating system
+ - Click the download button to download and run the installer
+ - Run the DrRacket application to open the DrRacket IDE

 # Topics